madebyuppercut/UCJSON/README.md

 UCJSON is a generic JSON serialization library for use in iOS and macOS apps, employing a clean and flexible API.
 Supported types include all primitives, Objective-C types compatible with the JSON format (arrays, dictionaries, `NSNumber`, and `NSNull`), and C types (`struct` and `union`).
 Instance variables are also serializable, not just properties.

 This frees you up from much of the tedious work in managing the serialization/deserialization process of your model objects.
 This is especially noticeable during development as properties and instance variables of your classes change (by name and/or type), or are added/removed.
-Generic serialization utilizing introspection of your models handle much of this boilerplate work for the developer.
+Generic serialization utilizing introspection of your models handle much of this boilerplate work for you.

 Note that this library does __not__ work with Swift classes due to differences in the inner workings of Objective-C and Swift.
 With some basic testing, however, it looks like this library can be interoperable with Swift if the classes you want to serialize are written in Objective-C, then imported via a bridging header into your Swift project.